agoodshort/dotfiles/MANJARO.md

 - [ ] Make wezterm default and remove foot automatic runner at login
 - [ ] Should we set the API key through lastpass for wakatime and codeium
 - [ ] Dont install docker through brew on Manjaro
+- [ ] Add the wakatime key using lastpass

 ## References